vand3rlinden/vand3rlinden.github.io/content/post/mdo-configuration-summary.md

 ### 8: DNS configuration
 - **Inbound email**:
     - [MTA-STS Policy](https://vand3rlinden.com/post/mta-sts-explained/)
-		- MTA-STS is a security mechanism that allows the sending (outbound) mail server to enforce the use of HTTPS secured policies published in your DNS.
-This ensures that TLS connections between the sending (outbound) mail server and your mail server (inbound) are both encrypted and valid.
+		- MTA-STS is a security mechanism that allows a sending (outbound) mail server to enforce the use of TLS by retrieving a secured `HTTPS` policy file published by the domain of the receiving (inbound) mail server.
 	- [Configure inbound SMTP DANE with DNSSEC in Exchange Online](https://vand3rlinden.com/post/exo-inbound-smtp-dane-dnssec/)
-		- Functionally similar to MTA-STS, however, SMTP DANE uses DNSSEC to allow the sending (outbound) mail server to verify the TLS certificate of your mail server (inbound).
+		- Functionally similar to MTA-STS, however, SMTP DANE uses DNSSEC to allow the sending (outbound) mail server to verify the TLS certificate of a receiving (inbound) mail server using `TLSA` records published in the DNS of the receiving domain.

 > **NOTE**: Neither SMTP DANE nor MTA-STS is universally **better**.
 SMTP DANE provides stronger security, but requires DNSSEC, and not every DNS provider supports DNSSEC yet.
-MTA-STS is easier to implement and provides good security through HTTPS and DNS.
+MTA-STS is easier to implement and provides good security through `HTTPS` and DNS.
 Using the two together can provide the best of both worlds, increasing security through a layered approach.

 - **Outbound email**:
 	- [Deploy SPF, DKIM, and DMARC the right way](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/)